saltpool/yiimp_install_script/README.md

 - sudo apt -y install git
 - git clone https://github.com/eskal/yiimp_install_scrypt.git
 - cd yiimp_install_scrypt/
-- bash install.sh (DO NOT RUN THE SCRIPT AS ROOT or SUDO)
+- bash install-debug.sh (DO NOT RUN THE SCRIPT AS ROOT or SUDO)
 - At the end, you MUST REBOOT to finalize installation...

 Finish !
 - Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
-- Go http://xxx.xxx.xxx.xxx/AdminPanel or https://xxx.xxx.xxx.xxx/AdminPanel to access Panel Admin
+- Go http://xxx.xxx.xxx.xxx/site/myadmin or https://xxx.xxx.xxx.xxx/site/myadmin to access Panel Admin

 If you are issue after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)

-###### :bangbang: **Kudaraidee Install Script :**
-- Instead Tpruvot's Yiimp, you can use the Kudaraidee's Repo Yiimp : git clone -b Kudaraidee https://github.com/Kudaraidee/yiimp.git
-- It's an updated Yiimp, with more algo, some fix....

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**
 - **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONNAL IP, NOT IP of your VPS). update with public keys from exchanges. update with other information specific to your server..